 In many spheres, politics and economics are very similar to each other.
-Both are concerned with the “Whys?” and “What direction should we take?”
-Pressing ahead with developments in these realms requires clear sight and vision, and also an economic way of reasoning, plus precise, wise, and, at the same time, agile implementation of new capacities, reforms and projects.
+Both should be concerned with protecting and supporting those who rely on us – especially those who may be particularly vulnerable or whose needs are becoming increasingly acute.
+Pressing ahead with developments in these realms requires clear sight and vision, plus precise, wise, and, at the same time, agile implementation of new capacities, reforms and projects.

-Successful development processes and change processes have at their core four central factors: sustainability, holistic and humane cooperation, and also networking, social entrepreneurship and efficiency.
-Providing support in the realms of politics, business and organisations and creating sustainability fascinates me.
-Within the bounds of this process it is equally valid to take into account the potential for economic growth, sustainable development in society, technical opportunities and changes, the corresponding political contexts and, not least, the human factor – all to the same degree.
+Successful development processes and change processes have at their core four central factors: sustainability, systemic change, holistic and humane cooperation as well as innovation and entrepreneurial drive.
+Providing support bridging the worlds of the public sector, business and civil society fascinates me.
+Within the bounds of this process, it is equally valid to take into account the potential for economic growth, sustainable development in society, technical opportunities and changes, the corresponding political contexts and, not least, the human factor – all to the same degree.
 This is at the same time both demanding and exciting.

-Having been born in Tunisia, I was offered the position of Minister of Tourism within the provisional government that came to power following the outbreak of the 2014 Arab spring, making me the first woman in the government and also its youngest member.
-The goal was clearly defined: to promote the country of Tunisia by means of strategic restructuring.
+I was appointed Minister of Tourism within the technocrat government that came to power following the outbreak of the 2014 Arab spring.
+I was the first woman in history to occupy Tunisia’s Minister of Tourism position and co-lead the country’s transformation.
 Not a trivial task, as tourism is one of the most important economic sectors in Tunisia.
 My vision was to rebuild the bridges that have been torn down, to cast a new light on the image that Tunisia has in the world, and to contribute towards increasing education and creating more jobs within that country.
-During my year-long period of office I was able to implement many of these goals in a pragmatic fashion, or at least get them onto a good footing.
+During office, I was able to implement many of these goals in a pragmatic fashion, or at least get them onto a good footing.